beto-mn/beto-mn-platform/infra/modules/route53/README.md

 # Route53 Module

-This module manages DNS configuration for both website and API endpoints using AWS Route53.
+This module manages DNS configuration for website and API endpoints using AWS Route53, with support for both S3 direct hosting and CloudFront CDN.

 ## Overview

-The Route53 module creates a hosted zone and configures DNS records to route traffic to your S3 website and API Gateway.
-It handles domain delegation and supports optional www subdomain configuration.
+The Route53 module creates a hosted zone and configures DNS records to route traffic to your infrastructure.
+It's flexible enough to work with either direct S3 website hosting or CloudFront distributions, and includes optional www subdomain and API subdomain support.

+## Why Route53?

+Route53 is AWS's DNS service that integrates tightly with other AWS services:
+- **ALIAS Records**: Point to AWS resources without CNAME limitations
+- **Health Checks**: Automatic failover and monitoring
+- **Low Latency**: Anycast network for fast DNS resolution
+- **Integration**: Works seamlessly with S3, CloudFront, API Gateway

 ## Resources Created